aklump/live_dev_porter/documentation/source/remote.md

 ## Troubleshooting

 `ldp remote` will connect you to the remote environment and `cd` to the base path.
 It you do not land in the base path, check _~/.bashrc_ and _~/.bash_profile_ for the presence of a `cd` command in there.
 You will need to comment that out or remove that line if you wish for LDP to land you in the basepath.

+## _.profile_ not loading on login

+The app tries to connect as a login shell, but in some cases this may not be possible.
+If not then you may find that files such as _.profile_ are not loaded and you're missing some configuration.

+See the function `default_on_remote_shell` for more details.